mna/agora/xREADME.md

 A few things to note:

 * It looks *very* similar to Go, minus the types.
 * `import` is a built-in function, not a keyword.
-This is important with dynamically-loaded modules, it gives you control of where this overhead of loading the code is done.
+This is important with dynamically-loaded modules, it gives you control of where this overhead of loading and compiling the code is done.
 It returns the value exported by the module - in this case, an object that exposes methods like `Println`.
 * Obviously, since this is a dynamically-typed language, arguments have no types.
 * `:=` introduces a new variable.
 Using an undefined variable is an error, so this statement could not have been `=`.
 * Statements are valid in the top-level (module) scope.
-That's because a module is an implicit (top-level) function.
+That's because a module (the name for an agora file) is an implicit (top-level) function.
 * Semicolons are managed just like in Go, so although they are inserted in the scanning stage, they are optional (and usually omitted) in the source code.

 ## Resources